bkrishna-hari/azure-data-box-get-dotnet-started/README.md

                               ValidateAuthority = true,
                           }).GetAwaiter().GetResult();

-      // Initializes a new instance of the DataBoxManagementClient class.
-      DataBoxManagementClient dataBoxManagementClient = new DataBoxManagementClient(credentials);
+      // Initializes a new instance of the DataBoxManagementClient class DataBoxManagementClient dataBoxManagementClient =
+          new DataBoxManagementClient(
+            credentials);

       // Set SubscriptionId
       dataBoxManagementClient.SubscriptionId = subscriptionId;